RAM192116/app-dev/README.md

 ## 🎬 Overview
 **Black Clover Sword of the Wizard King** is an anime movie based on the hit series **Black Clover**, created by **Yūki Tabata**.
 The movie was released in **2023** and produced by **Studio Pierrot**.
-It continues the story of **Asta**, a boy born without magic, who dreams of becoming the **Wizard King** — the strongest mage in the Clover Kingdom
+It continues the story of **Asta**, a boy born without magic, who dreams of becoming the **Wizard King** — the strongest mage in the Clover Kingdom.
-## 👑 Main Characters.
+## 👑 Main Characters

 | Character | Role | Description |
 |------------|------|-------------|